lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 5/4 for loop.md

 }
 ```

 `for` loops are useful when needing to perform a repetitive task on a data set.
-However, `for` loops, especially when nested, can become very inefficient and there may be better ways of performing a desired task. `for` loops are also succeptible to becoming an  <u>infinite loop</u> if the increment and the condition are not set carefully.
+However, `for` loops, especially when nested, can become very inefficient and there may be a more optimal means of accomplishing as task. `for` loops are also succeptible to becoming  <u>infinite loop</u>s if the increment and the condition are not set carefully.

 Below is a snippet that contains three `for` loops.
 Look over the snippet and review the code.
 Alternate between running the snippet and altering the code to observer the change in output.